Skip to main content

 eth0 ethernet unmanaged --

-Check the IP address; you can see eth0 is DOWN:
+Check IP addresses.
+You should see that eth0 is DOWN:

 sunrise@ubuntu:~$ sudo ip a